-As a general matter, raffles, lotteries and other "drawings by chance" are considered a form of gambling and prohibited by law in Florida.
+Generally, raffles, lotteries, and other "drawings by chance" are considered a form of gambling and prohibited by law in Florida.
 Florida law provides a very narrow exception to the general prohibition on "gambling" for a drawing by chance or raffle, which is conducted by a 501(c)(3) tax-exempt organization such as PTA.